OriumNetwork/ERC7432-reference-implementation/README.md

 (e.g., an image for the role).
 However, it's highly RECOMMENDED to include the `supportsMultipleAssignments` field, as shown in the example.
 This field is used in the `hasRole` function (refer back to [Unique and Non-Unique Roles](#unique-and-non-unique-roles)).

+## Security Considerations

+Developers integrating the Non-Fungible Token Roles interface should consider the following on their implementations:

+* Ensure proper access controls are in place to prevent unauthorized role assignments or revocations.
+* Take into account potential attack vectors such as reentrancy and ensure appropriate safeguards are in place.
+* Since this standard does not check NFT ownership, it's the responsibility of the dApp to query for the NFT Owner and pass the correct `_grantor` to the `hasRole` function.
+* It's the responsibility of the dApp to check if the role is unique or non-unique.
+For unique roles, `hasRole` should be called with `_supportsMultipleAssignments` set to `false` to ensure the role was not assigned to another account.